gaganshera/transport_apis/README.md

 1. Run `docker-compose up` from terminal
 2. Web APIs will be accessible at `http://localhost:8080`

-## Run automated tests from terminal (assumimg npm and node.js are installed)
+## Run automated tests from terminal
-1. Run `npm i` to install dependencies for the project
-2. After dependencies have installed, run `npm test test/` to initiate automated test cases
+- After starting the project with `docker-compose up`, run the tests with `docker exec -it transport_apis_server_1 npm test test/`

 ## API Reference Documentation